MicrosoftDocs/windows-powershell-docs/docset/winserver2025-ps/smbshare/New-SmbShare.md

 Specifies SMB leasing and oplock behaviors for application compatibility.
 The acceptable values for this parameter are:

-- `Full:` Use default lease and oplock behaviors from SMB3.
+- `Full`: Use default lease and oplock behaviors from SMB3.
-- `Shared:` Grant read-caching lease but not write or handle-caching.
+- `Shared`: Grant read-caching lease but not write or handle-caching.
-- `None:` No oplocks or leases, behave like SMB1 (not recommended).
+- `None`: No oplocks or leases, behave like SMB1 (not recommended).

 ```yaml
 Type: LeasingMode